Jerryherr/Deep-Learning/README.md

 # Deep-Learning
-This is the first individual project of course 6000B.
+This is the individual project of course 6000B.